ockertbotha/java-dev-on-ubuntu/README.md

 Like this:
 ![](images/screenshots/04-MoveWindow.png?raw=true)

-### Step 2: Clone Github projects
+### Step 2: Clone GitHub projects
 There are many (...well a few) ways to clone these cats... umm sorry projects.
 We'll start with the simplest and work our way up.

 **Using HTTPS**
-In a web browser navigate to a Github project home of your choice, but definitely choose to go to this one if you're following the guide closely:
+In a web browser navigate to a GitHub project home of your choice, but definitely choose to go to this one if you're following the guide closely:
 ![test-github-clone](https://github.com/ockertbotha/test-github-clone)

 On the page; make sure you're viewing the **<> Code** tab, click on the *'Clone or download'* button, if the box opens up a **Clone with SSH** title,